irchelp/irchelp.github.io/misc/ccosmos.md

 **Valid Serveroptions in ircu2.10.11**

+The meaning of the letters:
 A

-Assertion checks enabled
+:	Assertion checks enabled

 B or b

-The size of the bufferpool.
+:	The size of the bufferpool.

 C

-CMDLINE_CONFIG is defined
+:	CMDLINE_CONFIG is defined

 D

-DEBUGMODE is defined
+:	DEBUGMODE is defined

 e

-LOCOPS can use /REHASH
+:	LOCOPS can use /REHASH

 E

-Opers can use /REHASH
+:	Opers can use /REHASH

 f

-Operators can set modes on local channels
+:	Operators can set modes on local channels

 F

-Operators bypass the no. of channels limit
+:	Operators bypass the no. of channels limit

 H

-HUB is defined
+:	HUB is defined

 i

-Show operators invisible users local to the server
+:	Show operators invisible users local to the server

 I

-Show OPERS all invisible users.
+:	Show OPERS all invisible users.

 k

-Opers can use /KILL on local clients.
+:	Opers can use /KILL on local clients.

 K

-Opers can use /KILL on any client
+:	Opers can use /KILL on any client

 l

-Operators can walk through modes on local channels
+:	Operators can walk through modes on local channels

 M

-IDLE_FROM_MSG is defined
+:	IDLE_FROM_MSG is defined

 O

-server has defined USEONE
+:	server has defined USEONE

 p

-Oper passwords are crypted
+:	Oper passwords are crypted

 P

-Link paswords are crypted
+:	Link paswords are crypted

 Q

-/stats M works
+:	/stats M works

 q

-Server does memory allocation/dealloation checks
+:	Server does memory allocation/dealloation checks

 R

-RELIABLE_CLOCK is defined
+:	RELIABLE_CLOCK is defined

 s

-LOCOPS can use /RESTART
+:	LOCOPS can use /RESTART

 S

-Opers can use /RESTART
+:	Opers can use /RESTART

 t

-OPER_REMOTE is defined
+:	OPER_REMOTE is defined

 U

-Server uses poll()
+:	Server uses poll()

 v

-VIRTUAL_HOST is defined
+:	VIRTUAL_HOST is defined

 W

-BADCHAN is enabled
+:	BADCHAN is enabled

 x

-local BADCHAN is enabled
+:	local BADCHAN is enabled

 Y

-Server uses syslog()
+:	Server uses syslog()

-    The meaning of the letters

 When followed by [OUTDATED], it means ircu has thrown the setting overboard.
 It is kept here as a reference for other networks.